JoshuaOba/JoshuaOba.github.io/_posts/2020-09-01-coronavirus.md

     country_confirmed_cases[i] = latest_confirmed[confirmed_cases['Country/Region']==unique_countries[i]].sum()
 {% endhighlight %}

 At this point, we can ask jupyter to output this organized data in a variety of ways, whether that's pie charts or graphs.
-However, we want to visualize it using Google Maps.
+However, we want to visualize it on a Chloropleth Map using Google Maps.
 We start by loading in the countries geometries in geojson and making a list with the countries and cases, similar to the previous step:

 {% highlight python %}
 countries_geojson = gmaps.geojson_geometries.load_geometry('countries')